xieguigang/sciBASIC/gr/build_3DEngine/README.md

 ![](./images/screenshot.png)

-Although this gdi+ based 3D graphic engine have the problem when the , but it is enough for the 3D plots for the scientific computing.
+Although this gdi+ based 3D graphic engine have the performance problem when the model is too complicated and have a lot of 3D surface to draw, but it is enough for the 3D plots for the scientific computing.

 ### The 3D rotation